 Our bones are so essential to our overall health.
 It is important not to take them for granted.
 This is especially true for women.
-After menopause many women suffer from a loss of bone strength, resulting in fractures.
+After menopause many women begin having a loss of bone strength, resulting in fractures.
 As we have found out in our own family, that first break often spirals into a slew of other health issues.

 The good news is with the right diet and food selections, you can actually help make your bones stronger and less likely to fracture.
 Read on to discover some of the best foods that contain good amounts of bone strengthening minerals, and try to include more of them in your everyday meals.